-21. Panel recommendation
+27. Panel

-Although CCS ultimately bears the responsibility for, and reserves the right to determine the panel most suitable to review the application, all applicants may offer suggestions as to which Panel might be the most appropriate to review the application.
+Although CCS ultimately bears the responsibility for and reserves the right to determine the panel most suitable to review the application, all applicants may offer suggestions as to which panel might be the most appropriate to review the application.
+In some cases, there may well be more than one panel with relevant expertise.
+Applicants are asked to suggest first and second choices of those panels considered to have the expertise necessary to review the application.

-22. Reviewer recommendation
+28. Reviewer recommendation

 Some applications are sent to other experts for additional review (external reviewers).
 Applicants must suggest the names of at least 3 (5 if submitting application in French) impartial reviewers who have the necessary expertise to critically evaluate the application and with whom you do not collaborate.
-Note that these may be patient/survivor/caregiver reviewers or end-user/decision-maker reviewers in addition to scientific reviewers.
-This should be discussed with the trainee's supervisor(s).
+This should be discussed with the your supervisor(s).

-23. Reviewer exclusions
+29. Reviewer exclusions